EtsuHuang/LGTR-Net/README.md

 The all code including MGMs, TEF attention, LGTR-Net, etc. will be open access after the article is accepted and published.

-Since the SSDC-10 dataset involves corporate interests, we cannot fully open this part.
+Since the SSDC-10 dataset involves corporate interests, we cannot fully open this dataset.
 The links to obtain other datasets are as follows:

 XDD dataset:https://github.com/Fighter20092392/X-SDD-A-New-benchmark.